EricLarG4/g4dbr/README.md

 <ins>**Local file system.**</ins> An example database (`demo_database.Rda`), an empty database (`empty_database.Rda`), and a demo input file (`demo_input.xlsx`) are located in the extdata subfolder of your package installation path.

-To locate these files, use `system.file("extdata/", package = 'g4dbr')` in R. The output should be something like `C:\Users\username\Documents\R\win-library\X.Y\g4dbr`.
+To locate these files, use `system.file("extdata/", package = 'g4dbr')` in R. On Windows, the output should be something like `C:\Users\username\Documents\R\win-library\X.Y\g4dbr`.
 **These files will be overridden if the package is re-installed, and removed is the package in uninstalled.
-Do not save file at this location**
+Do not save files at this location**

 <ins>**From source zip.**</ins> The zip file contains the example database (`demo_database.Rda`), empty database (`empty_database.Rda`), and demo input file (`demo_input.xlsx`) in the inst/extdata subfolder.